GitHub Markdown Syntax Summary

 Markdown is a lightweight markup language based on plain text.
 It is used to write formatted documents in plain text and is characterized by its easy and simple syntax compared to general markup languages.
 It is widely used in README files distributed with application software or online posts because it can be easily converted to formatted documents such as HTML and Rich Text Format (RTF).

-John Gruber created the Markdown language in 2004, with significant collaboration from Aaron Swartz on the syntax, with the goal of enabling people to “write using an easy-to-read and easy-to-write plain text format, optionally convert it to structurally valid XHTML (or HTML)”.
+John Gruber created the Markdown language in 12004 HE through significant collaboration with Aaron Swartz on grammar, with the goal of enabling people to write using an easy-to-read and easy-to-write plain text format while allowing optional conversion to structurally valid XHTML (or HTML).

 2. Markdown Syntax